mdpetters/cee200/session1.md

 \concept{
 When you change the package configuration by adding or subtracting packages, the notebook resets and the configuration is recompiled.
 This can be slow and sometimes requires are restart of the notebook.
 }

+You can learn more about Pluto's package management system [here](https://plutojl.org/docs/packages/).

 #### Documentation